nortikin/sverchok/docs/nodes/modifier_change/polygon_boom.rst

 Functionality
 -------------

 The vertices of each polygon will be placed into separate lists.
 If polygons share vertices then the coordinates are duplicates into new vertices.
 The end result will be a nested list of polygons with each their own unique vertices.
-This facilitates rotation on a polygon around an arbitrary points without affecting the vertices of other polygons in the list.
+This facilitates rotation of a polygon around an arbitrary points without affecting the vertices of other polygons in the list.

 Inputs & Outputs
 ----------------